Extending SaaS Applications

 Verify the Extension

-, and see columns Priority and Sales Region filled as in the screenshot below:
+, and see columns Priority and Sales Region filled as in the following screenshot:

 Note: the screenshot includes local test data, added as explained below.